 You will want to do multiple revisions of your essay (see below).
 Once the fall semester of your fourth year starts, application deadlines for graduate schools can sneak up on you!
 Because of this, allow yourself lots of time to complete the essay.
-If you have an idea of the programs you would like to apply to, it may even be nice to create your first draft in the summer, so that some of the pressure is off during the fall semester and you can focus more on the fine tuning during your semester.
+If you have an idea of the programs you would like to apply to, it may be a good idea to create your first draft in the summer, so that you can focus more on the fine tuning during the Fall.